spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/merchant-portal-marketplace-merchant-feature-integration.md

 ---
 title: Merchant Portal - Marketplace Merchant feature integration
-summary: This document describes the process how to integrate the Marketplace Merchant into the Spryker  Merchant Portal.
+description: This document describes the process how to integrate the Marketplace Merchant into the Spryker  Merchant Portal.
 published: false
 ---